 pooling of traditional healing resources.

-and ethnic healing practices and promotes and supports their right to exist and to
+and ethnic healing practices and promotes and supports their right to

-and unity among all Traditional Healers, irrespective of their
+equality and unity among all Traditional Healers, irrespective of their

 - Being a Chartered member will enable you to personally contribute to

-are at this point in time only available in English.
+Traditional Healers Fellowship are at this point in time only

 How to Become a Chartered Member.

 or by mail to the Post Office Box given below and an application form will

 be forwarded to you.
 Application forms will be forwarded either by fax or

 by email as a PDF file, or by mail.
 If you wish to have the applications